 Ingresa o regístrate acá para seguir este blog.

-Since we first came to know a few years back of the various Irishmen who played significant roles in modern Colombia’s history, the town of Paipa came into our sights.
+Since I first came to know a few years back of the various Irishmen who played significant roles in modern Colombia’s history, the town of Paipa came into my sight.

 That’s because the main park/square of the somewhat popular tourist spot is named after Dublin-born James Rooke — well they’ve Hispanicised the name to Jaime Rook, but we won’t castigate them for that.
 The park is also home to a bust in his honour, in need of a power wash and lick of paint as it is.